-If the Senior Director HR/AAO (also the campus Title IX Coordinator) or a Deputy Title IX Coordinator, as appropriate, determines the written complaint is sufficient, he or she, in his or her discretion, within 2 business days, may assign the investigation to a qualified internal designee.
-The Senior Director HR/AAO (also the campus Title IX Coordinator) or a Deputy Title IX Coordinator, as appropriate, may also elect to investigate the complaint personally.
+If the Title IX Coordinator or a Deputy Title IX Coordinator, as appropriate, determines the written complaint is sufficient, within two (2) business days, the investigation will be assigned to a qualified internal designee.

-In cases of sexual discrimination, sexual harassment, or sexual violence, the investigator must meet the qualifications established in II.B of this Policy.
+In cases of sexual discrimination, sexual harassment, or sexual violence, the investigator must meet the qualifications established in 73-B of this Policy.
 In all cases, the investigator selected will be a neutral, disinterested individual.
-The selected individual should not be a party to the complaint, the complainant or the accused, nor should the selected individual have a vested interest in the outcome of the investigation.
+The selected individual should not be a party to the complaint, the complainant, or the accused, nor should the selected individual have a vested interest in the outcome of the investigation.